 SIGN/Pathway Shadowing Program

-The University of Rochester medical school curriculum is unique in that students now begin outpatient clinical rotations in the first year of medical school.
+The University of Rochester medical school curriculum is unique in that students begin outpatient clinical rotations in the first year of medical school.
 Students are briefly introduced to outpatient neurology in the second year.
-The SIGN Shadowing Program provides students with the opportunity to spend more time with a neurology resident in his or her weekly clinic.
-Interested students may also take call with a resident in the hospital, thus gaining exposure to acute neurology before beginning the neurology clerkship in the third year.
+The SIGN Shadowing Program provides students with the opportunity to take call with a neurology resident in the hospital, thus gaining exposure to acute neurology before beginning the neurology clerkship in the third year.